joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/22/us/politics/marjorie-taylor-greene-jan-6-insurrectionist.html?searchResultPosition=3

 **Punishing Disney, DeSantis Signals a Lasting G.O.P.
 Brawl With Business**\
-`Gov. Ron DeSantis’s move to revoke the company’s special tax status in Florida illustrated how combative his party has grown toward large corporations that criticize its policies.`\
+`Gov. Ron DeSantis’s move to revoke the company’s special tax status in Florida showed how combative his party has grown toward corporations that are increasingly taking a stand on political issues.`\
 https://nytimes.com/2022/04/22/us/politics/desantis-disney-florida.html?searchResultPosition=4

 **Love Letter: A Rat and a Reunion**\